Top 5 most popular museums in Amsterdam

 #2 — Van Gogh: Online, timed entry tickets only

-In fact, the slightly lower visitor numbers for the Van Gogh Museum is thought to be due to that museum’s switch — in the Spring of 2018 — to online, timed entry tickets only.
-According to director Axel Rüger, the Van Gogh receives a higher visitor rating since then.
+In the Spring of 2018 the Van Gogh Museum got rid of long lines by switching to an online, timed entry tickets only system.
+Acting director Adriaan Dönszelmann says the Van Gogh receives a higher visitor appreciation rating since then.
 No wonder.
 Before the switch visitors waited as much as two hours in front of the museum’s ticket windows.

 #3 — Anne Frank House: Near Capacity

-The lengthy, 2+ hour queues the museum was notorious for — see the first photo here — in 2016 became a thing of the past when the Anne Frank House switched to online, timed entry tickets only.
+Speaking of which: The lengthy, 2+ hour queues the museum was notorious for — see the first photo here — became a thing of the past in 2016.
+In that year the Anne Frank House switched to online, timed entry tickets only.

-The museum says it had the “best summer ever” owing to the fact that 263.000 people came to an exhibition with works by Amsterdam-based artist collective Studio Drift.
+In 2018 the museum had the “best summer ever” owing to the fact that 263.000 people came to a hugely popular exhibition with works by Amsterdam-based artist collective Studio Drift.

-The Stedelijk’s permanent collection was, at the end of 2017, moved to the museum’s huge basement hall where it is displayed under the name, Stedelijk Base.
+The Stedelijk’s permanent collection is housed in the museum’s huge basement hall where it is displayed under the name, Stedelijk Base.

 Amsterdam has 40+ official museums